GogoX to hold rare in-person Hong Kong IPO press briefing

 Any deal will test the waters in Hong Kong's capital market, where the deal flow has significantly slowed down amid market turmoil from inflation concerns and the war in Ukraine.

-GoGoX, formerly known as GoGoVan, says it is the largest logistics service provider in Hong Kong.
-It also operates in five other countries across 340 cities, including Singapore, according to its website.
+GogoX, formerly known as GoGoVan, says it is the largest logistics service provider in Hong Kong.
+It also operates in five other economies across 340 cities, including Singapore, according to its website.

 The company's efforts to list in Hong Kong also come after its competitor, logistics start-up Lalamove, was last year reported to be weighing a US$1 billion IPO in the city.

-Lalamove had initially been preparing of a listing in the United States, however those plans fell through after Chinese e-commerce giant Didi Global's plans for an US$4.4 billion US IPO were scuppered by the authorities.
+Lalamove had initially been preparing for a listing in the United States.
+However, those plans fell through after Chinese e-commerce giant Didi Global's plans for a US$4.4 billion US IPO were scuppered by the authorities.

 Lalamove also operates in Singapore.

-Companies have raised about $2.3 billion through IPOs so far this year, only a fraction of the US$25.9 billion raised during the same period in 2021, according to data compiled by Bloomberg.
+Companies have raised about US$2.3 billion through IPOs so far this year, only a fraction of the US$25.9 billion raised during the same period last year, according to data compiled by Bloomberg.